isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-10-07-post-early-malay-printing-in-singapore.md

 #### **NOTES**

 [^1]:Juffri Supa’at & Gopaul, N. (Eds.).
-(2009).
-Aksara: Menjejaki tulisan Melayu = Aksara: The passage of Malay scripts (p.
+(2009). *[Aksara: Menjejaki tulisan Melayu = Aksara: The passage of Malay scripts](https://eservice.nlb.gov.sg/item_holding.aspx?bid=13238990)* (p.
 37).
 Singapore: National Library Board.
 (Call no.: Malay RSING 499.2811 AKS)

 [^2]:Winstedt, R. (1944, October.
-Indian influence in the Malay world.
-The Journal of the Royal Asiatic Society of Great Britain and Ireland, 2, 186–195, pp. 186–187.
-Retrieved from JSTOR via NLB’s eResources website.
+Indian influence in the Malay world. *The Journal of the Royal Asiatic Society of Great Britain and Ireland, 2*, 186–195, pp. 186–187.
+Retrieved from JSTOR via NLB’s [eResources](http://eresources.nlb.gov.sg/) website.

 [^3]:The Terengganu Stone constitutes the earliest evidence of Jawi writing (Malay writing based on Arabic alphabet) in the Malay Muslim world of Southeast Asia.

 [^4]:Teeuw, A. (1959).
-The history of the Malay language: A preliminary survey.
-Bijdragen tot de Taal-, Land- en Volkenkunde, Deel, 115 (2), 138–156, pp. 140, 149.
-Retrieved from JSTOR via NLB’s eResources website.
+The history of the Malay language: A preliminary survey. *Bijdragen tot de Taal-, Land- en Volkenkunde, Deel, 115* (2), 138–156, pp. 140, 149.
+Retrieved from JSTOR via NLB’s [eResources](http://eresources.nlb.gov.sg/) website.

 [^5]:Edwards, E.D., & Blagden, C.O.A.
 (1931).
-A Chinese vocabulary of Malacca Malay words and phrases collected between A. D. 1403 and 1511 (?).
-Bulletin of the School of Oriental Studies, University of London, 6 (3), 715–749, pp. 718–748.
-Retrieved from JSTOR via NLB’s eResources website.
+A Chinese vocabulary of Malacca Malay words and phrases collected between A. D. 1403 and 1511 (?). *Bulletin of the School of Oriental Studies, University of London, 6* (3), 715–749, pp. 718–748.
+Retrieved from JSTOR via NLB’s [eResources](http://eresources.nlb.gov.sg/) website.

 [^6]:Bausani, A. (1960, December).
-The first ItalianMalay vocabulary by Antonio Pigafetta.
-East and West, 11 (4), 229–248, pp. 233–240.
-Retrieved from JSTOR via NLB’s eResources website.
+The first ItalianMalay vocabulary by Antonio Pigafetta. *East and West, 11* (4), 229–248, pp. 233–240.
+Retrieved from JSTOR via NLB’s [eResources](http://eresources.nlb.gov.sg/) website.

 [^7]:Gallop, A.T.
 (1990).
-Early Malay printing: An introduction to the British Library collections.
-Journal of the Malaysian Branch of the Royal Asiatic Society, 63 (1) (258), 85–124, p.
-85. Retrieved from JSTOR via NLB’s eResources website.
+Early Malay printing: An introduction to the British Library collections. *Journal of the Malaysian Branch of the Royal Asiatic Society, 63* (1) (258), 85–124, p.
+85. Retrieved from JSTOR via NLB’s [eResources](http://eresources.nlb.gov.sg/) website.

 [^8]:A printing press is a device that applies pressure to an inked surface resting upon a print medium, usually paper or cloth, to transfer the ink.